jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> Now install the esp-idf by following the commands
+-> Install the esp-idf by following the commands

         cd ~/esp/esp-idf
         ./install.sh all